Remote Education at DPEMS

-Remote education using our online tools starts Tuesday, September 8th, 2020.
+Remote education using our online tools runs Thursday, January 6th, 2022 until Friday, January 14th, 2022.
 Scholars need access to a computer with a keyboard.
 You can stay up-to-date by checking the DPEM Coronavirus Updates & Info page below as well as our Facebook page or our Instagram page.

-Hybrid learning will start Monday, October 19th, 2020.
-For scholars attending school in-person instruction, they will be required to bring a completed copy of health screening questionnaire below to school each day.
+Scholars will return to in-person instruction on Tuesday, January 18th, 2022.
+Scholars attending school in-person instruction will still be required to bring a completed copy of health screening questionnaire below to school each day.

 REMOTE LEARNING TUTORIALS

 We know that the transition to remote learning can be difficult.
 We have gathered together some useful tutorials and guides for navigating logging in and accessing the remote learning systems scholars need.
 Please don’t hesitate to reach out to your scholar’s advisor if you are still having issues.

 - ENGLISH: Guide to accessing online platforms (Clever & Zoom)

 - SPANISH: Guide to accessing online platforms (Clever & Zoom)